 What is Healthy Eating for a Young Athlete?

 It’s pretty simple really: eat real food.
-Not the food-like substances that have come to dominate the western diet.
-Ditch the chips, fast food, all the convenience food that takes up way too much space in the grocery store, just real food.
+Not the food-like substances that have come to dominate the Western diet.
+Ditch the chips, fast food, and all the convenience food that takes up way too much space in the grocery store, just real food.

 So we have decided to create a section on the My Junior Allstar website to help parents understand how to feed their kids well, athlete or not, making them healthier, better athletes, and happier humans.